Call for grants applications

 Instructions for designing the application including assessment criteria have been distributed through the universities.
 The material can be downloaded below or accessed via the following links:

-Svenska: https://www.intramed.lu.se/forska/anslag-och-stipendier/ovriga-anslag
+Swedish: https://www.intramed.lu.se/forska/anslag-och-stipendier/ovriga-anslag

-Engelska: https://www.intramed.lu.se/en/research/grants-and-scholarships/other-grants
+English: https://www.intramed.lu.se/en/research/grants-and-scholarships/other-grants

-Malmö universitet:
+Malmö University:

 Svenska: https://medarbetare.mau.se/for-ditt-arbete/forskarstod/finansiarer-och-utlysningar/interna-utlysningar/